jonathanalvares9009/bro-lang/packages/cli/README.md

   bro when (a < 10) {
    a += 1;
    bro if (a == 5) {
-    bro say "andar se bro say ", a;
+    bro say "tech bro", a;
     bro skip;
    }
    bro if (a == 6) {